Penstemon centranthifolius: Hybrids

 This species commonly hybridizes with showy penstemon (Penstemon spectabilis), a species with wide-mouthed purple-blue flowers, to produce a penstemon with pinkish-purple flowers which is intermediate in size and named Penstemon × parishii.

 Range and habitat

 Penstemon centranthifolius is native to the US state of California and the Mexican state of Baja California.
 It grows as far north as Glenn County, California.
 They may be found in the California Coast Ranges, the Sacramento Valley, the San Joaquin Valley, in the foothills of the Sierra Nevada, the Mojave Desert, the Transverse Ranges, the San Jacinto Mountains, the South Coast, and the Channel Islands. in Baja California it mostly grows below 1000 m in the Sierra de Juárez south to Sierra de San Borja.
+Notable extensive occurrences are found in open areas in the Sierra de Juárez.

 It grows in dry habitats such as open chaparral, California oak woodlands, Joshua tree woodlands, pinyon–juniper woodlands, pine forests, and with coastal sage scrub.
 In Baja California they grow on alluvial fans near mountains called bajadas, in canyons, and granitic hillsides.